< All blogs

 ISO9001 in particular goes into a lot more detail in this area, and (in addition to the general requirements) adds five other specific requirements:

-• 7.1.3 Infrastructure – The organization shall determine, provide and maintain the infrastructure necessary for the operation of its processes and to achieve conformity of products and services – these can include buildings and associated utilities, equipment (including hardware and software), transportation resources and information and communication technology.
+• 7.1.3 Infrastructure – The organisation shall determine, provide and maintain the infrastructure necessary for the operation of its processes and to achieve conformity of products and services – these can include buildings and associated utilities, equipment (including hardware and software), transportation resources and information and communication technology.

-• 7.1.4 Environment for the operation of processes – The organization shall determine, provide and maintain the environment necessary for the operation of its processes and to achieve conformity of products and services. – This can be a combination of human and physical factors, such as: social (for example non-discriminatory, calm, nonconfrontational), psychological (for example stress-reducing, burnout prevention) and physical (such as temperature, humidity, light, airflow, noise).
+• 7.1.4 Environment for the operation of processes – The organisation shall determine, provide and maintain the environment necessary for the operation of its processes and to achieve conformity of products and services. – This can be a combination of human and physical factors, such as: social (for example non-discriminatory, calm, nonconfrontational), psychological (for example stress-reducing, burnout prevention) and physical (such as temperature, humidity, light, airflow, noise).

-• 7.1.5 Monitoring and measuring resources – The organization shall determine and provide the resources needed to ensure valid and reliable results when monitoring or measuring is used to verify the conformity of products and services to requirements.
+• 7.1.5 Monitoring and measuring resources – The organisation shall determine and provide the resources needed to ensure valid and reliable results when monitoring or measuring is used to verify the conformity of products and services to requirements.
 This includes any calibration equipment needed to ensure the conformity of your product, such as scales, micrometres and exhaust gas monitors.

 Subclause 7.2 Competence